Available 24X7 Call For Free Consultation (281) 587-1111

 A Fired Contingent Fee Lawyer Will Likely Retain an Interest

-In short, should the attorney “retain an interest” in the case they worked on for the client- by firing a lawyer, the client may ultimately end up owing that attorney for work done on the file at the minimum.
+In short, should the attorney “retain an interest” in the case they worked on for the client, by firing a lawyer, the client may ultimately end up owing that attorney for work done on the file at a minimum.
 Switching lawyers can also impact the progress of your case.
 The new attorney will need time to get up to speed on the case, which can result in delays.

 Cases Take Longer Than Clients Expect